John Caulfield (Irish footballer): Early years

 While completing his third level education at Athlone Regional College, Caulfield began playing for Athlone Town as a defender.
 In 1983–84, together with Turlough O'Connor and Fran Hitchcock, he was a member of the Athlone Town reserve team that won the League of Ireland B Division.
-He also made his first senior League of Ireland appearance with Athlone Town, coming on as substitute against Home Farm, making what Caulfield himself described as a "three-minute" debut.
-In 1985, he moved to Ballineen and Enniskean in West Cork and began working in the local Soundstore shop.
+He also made his first senior League of Ireland appearance with Athlone Town, coming on as substitute against Home Farm on 27 October 1985, making what Caulfield himself described as a "three-minute" debut.
+In 1985, he moved to Enniskeane and Ballineen in West Cork and began working in the local Soundstore shop.
 He also began playing for Wembley in the Munster Senior League.

 Cork City

 Between 1986 and 2001, Caulfield played for Cork City, making his debut in a League of Ireland Cup game against Kilkenny City.
-Shortly after he scored the club's first hat-trick in a 3-2 win over Sligo Rovers.
+Shortly after he scored the club's first hat-trick in a 3-2 win over Sligo Rovers on 23 November 1986.
 Together with Pat Morley and Dave Barry, he subsequently became a prominent member of the City team that won the 1992–93 Premier Division, the 1997–98 FAI Cup, three League of Ireland Cups and eleven Munster Senior Cups.
 During this time Caulfield made 455 appearances for the club.
 This remains a club record.
 Caulfield is also the holder of several other club records including most starts (376) and most substitute appearances (79).
 Together with Pat Morley, he is the club's joint all-time top scorer with 129 goals.

 He was also the League of Ireland Premier Division Top Scorer in both 1991–92 and 1994–95.
 In 2008, he was inducted into the club's Hall of Fame.

-While playing for Cork City, Caulfield continued to live in Ballineen and Enniskean where he started a family with his wife, Grainne.
+While playing for Cork City, Caulfield continued to live in Ballineen and Enniskeane where he started a family with his wife, Grainne.
 They have two daughters, Sinead and Aideen.
 Throughout Caulfield's playing career with Cork City he maintained his amateur status and worked as a sale rep, initially with Bulmers and later for Diageo.
 He would continue to work for Diageo until he was appointed manager of Cork City in 2013.